Konfido/alfred-pkmanager/README.md

         Content
         ```

-    - `synonyms`: An item defined in metadata which is used to find out the same result in Node searching once the input word is listed in its synonyms.
-Example: if you create a Node naming "test" with `synonyms: [tmp, 测试]`, then you get the same note when search for node "test", "tmp" or "测试".
+    - `synonyms`: An item defined in metadata which is used to find out the same result in Wiki searching once the input word is listed in its synonyms.
+Example: if you create a Wiki naming "test" with `synonyms: [tmp, 测试]`, then you get the same note when search for wiki "test", "tmp" or "测试".

-- Workflow variables
+- Set Workflow variables

-    - `NODES_PATH`: folder's path to your nodes
+    - `NOTES_PATH`: folder's path to your notes files.
+Multi paths and sub-folder is supported, but it goes with the increasing of consuming time.
+Use comma `,` to separate your paths.

-    - `NOTES_PATH`: folder's path to your notes
+    - `WIKI_PATH`: folder's path to your wiki files.
+Mutil path is supported, but only setting one path is recommended.

     - A possible variables setting for the following folder tree: